patniko/appcenter-github-app/README.md

 })
 ```

-Be causes that those methods returns promises!.
+Note that these methods return promises!

 # User getting started